MathisBruva/hex.js/README.md

 # Hex.js

-This module makes any string to hex.
+This module turns any string to hex.

 ### Installing